jflamy/owlcms4/docs/Fly.md

 If you do not have an account, create one.
 Running owlcms requires an account, but you will not actually get billed because the fees are lower than their minimum

+### Start the command line interface

-If there is a "use the Web CLI" button, click it, otherwise type https://fly.io/terminal in your browser address bar yourself.
+If you see "use the Web CLI" button, click it, otherwise type https://fly.io/terminal in your browser address bar yourself.
 Advanced users may prefer to install the `flyctl` command on their own machine.
 If so see, the [Notes](#advanced-user-notes) at the bottom of this page.

+> NOTE: there is currently an issue with the Web CLI.
+If the `fly deploy` step further below gives you an error message, you will need to install the flyctl command and proceed as explained in the [Notes](#advanced-user-notes) at the bottom of this page.

 ### Install owlcms